hahnec/plenopticam/README.rst

 ``plenopticam --file="C:\\..\\Folder\\" --cali="C:\\..\\caldata-B5144000XXX.tar"``

-More information on optional arguments, can be found using the help parameter
+More information on optional arguments can be found using the help parameter

 ``plenopticam -h``